bfarnam/infineon/README.md

 # infineon
 Custom Infineon PROFET Library for Embedded Applications using the AVR Platform.

-The supplied Infineon Libraries for the PROFET swithces, namely the PROFET+ 24V Shield, is a large and cumberson platform of code which is nice for doing raw testing on a supplied Infineon Shield, but is actually horrible if you wish to take your test platform and make something useful out of it.
+The supplied Infineon Libraries for the PROFET switches, namely the PROFET+ 24V Shield, is a large and cumberson platform of code which is nice for doing raw testing on a supplied Infineon Shield, but in actuality is horrible if you wish to take your test platform and make something useful out of it.

 The original library can be referenced at the GitHub repository [Smart High-Side Switch Arduino Library](https://github.com/Infineon/arduino-high-side-switch)

-Additional, depreciated libraries, which were used to create this library can be referenced here:
+Additional, depreciated libraries, which were used to create this library, can be referenced here:

 [Smart High-Side Switch](https://github.com/Infineon/high-side-switch)